abcwcm/GeartySchietinger/README.md

 ## Data for download

 The raw data (fastq files, read counts from CellRanger) can be downloaded from GEO (GSE151652).
+Single-cell data are stored under accession no. GSM5641677 through GSM5641682.
+The remaining samples are bulk RNA-seq.

-There are multiple data set types per sample:
+For the single-cell data, there are multiple data set types per sample:

 * **draining pancreatic lymph node** (pLN) - three technical replicates (pLN_1, pLN_3, pLN_4)
     * single-cell expression values (barcodes, features, matrix)